s-mcdonald/NeonVoid/README.md

 > **Pre alpha:** This project is in active development and does not yet have a stable release.

-My first GameEngine written in C++ with support for various rendering API.
+A simple GameEngine written in C++.

 NeonVoid is a side project I'm currently developing, intended to be a game engine focused on creating retro-style "Space Invaders" type games.
-I have never built a game engine, nor game, and have no idea what I'm doing.
+I have never built a game engine, nor game, so I'm figuring it out along the way.
-But just having a tonn of fun figuring it out.

 ### Build System